 How to survive the German winter

-With Christmas markets cancelled, the longer nights drawing in, and a big question mark hanging over festive celebrations, the wet and cold German weather is undoubtedly weighing on people's spirits.
-But just a few simple steps will see you through the long winter months.
+With the long nights dragging on, the wet and cold German weather is undoubtedly weighing on people's spirits.
+But just a few simple steps will see you through the winter months.
 Here are our six top tips for staying cheerful and warm during the German winter.

 Those wise, practical Germans have a saying: “There’s no such thing as bad weather, only bad clothes.”
 If you’re going to make it through the German winter, you need to be properly kitted out.
 And we’re not just talking coats.
 Invest in some good, proper, waterproof shoes (when the slushy snow arrives, you’ll thank us), and then add fleeces, jumpers, hats, gloves and scarves to the mix.
 If you take the plunge on some thermal undies, you won’t even notice the chill.

 If there’s one thing we’ve learnt during the coronavirus lockdown, it’s to appreciate the great outdoors.
 When the temperature starts to drop, it’s tempting to revert to hibernation mode, but delights await those who dare to venture outside.
 It’s thought that spending time in nature not only reduces melatonin levels (the body’s sleep hormone) but can also lower stress levels, thereby boosting the immune system.
 Added to which, Germany’s stunning scenery looks even more dramatic in the winter months.
 So head to your local lake, national park, or stretch of countryside, and soak up the calming atmosphere.